The Best Dog Travel Accessories + Free Printable Dog Packing List

 This post contains editorial samples and/or affiliate links to products I recommend.
 While this adds no additional cost to you, I will earn a small commission on any sales made.

 Taking a short trip and planning to travel with your dog?
 Print off my free Dog Packing List and check out some of the best dog travel accessories you won’t want to leave home without!

 If you leave your dog with a pet sitter when you travel, you will agree that the costs add up over time.
 Taking that next trip with your furry companion can be done and does not need to be stressful.

 Let’s help you prep!

 These tips are good for pet owners of small dogs or large dogs.

 Carry enough food and water for the journey and a little more:

-Pets are not always like humans, and they need to get out and stretch their legs.
-If you find that your pet seems restless, consider stopping to see if they need to use the bathroom, run around a little or even just stretch out and get a little TLC.
-(Translation: For Jingle this means lots of belly rubs and cuddles while lying on her back!)
+Pets, just like their pet parent, need to get out and stretch their legs too.
+If you find that your pet seems restless, consider stopping to see if they need to use the bathroom, run around a little in the great outdoors, or even stretch out and get a little TLC.

 Carry a crate or a seat belt: